Clubs and Leadership

 Gould Lab Club

 Take part in scientific research, activities, and demonstrations through Gould’s Lab Club, which in the past has included blood typing and preparing a science show for local elementary school students.
 Students interested in learning more can contact Science Department Chair and Lab Club Leader, Mr. Peter Southam.

 Math Center Tutor

-Staffed by peer tutors in grades 10-12 who have been nominated by Gould faculty and selected by Mathematics Chair, Ms. Andrea Alford, Math Center Tutors are assigned to work in the Math Center one night per week during evening study hall, and work with fellow students who come into the IDEAS Center for more help with their homework or who want to explore (and believe) that “math is fun.”
+Staffed by peer tutors in grades 10-12 who have been nominated by Gould faculty and selected by head of the math department, Math Center Tutors are assigned to work in the Math Center one night per week during evening study hall, and work with fellow students who come into the IDEAS Center for more help with their homework or who want to explore (and believe) that “math is fun.”

 Polar Bear Club

 The Polar Bear Club gets together each spring once the ice melts on nearby Songo Pond, and meets twice a week to go for a quick and chilly swim before breakfast.
 The opportunity to be a member is open to the entire Gould community.
 The only rules that apply are that you must dip all the way in, and if you miss one event, you are out of the club for the remainder of the spring.
 The fun and the challenge is making it through the entire season.
 The Polar Bear Club is lead by Science Teacher and Outing Club Leader, Mr. Todd Siekman.

 A Gould Academy Proctor is a senior student elected by the entire school community during the prior spring.
 Proctor responsibilities range from facilitating student to student and student to faculty relationships, to helping manage the dorms, to being a peer role model, to being a central part of the new student and returning student orientation, and to helping to build and support the community.